mkudija/mkudija.github.io/reading-notes/_md/2019-02-18-The Little Oratory.md

 ## Chapter 2 - The Family and the Home
 - The home is the *school of virtue* and a *domestic church* (16)
-- "The habit of praying with visual imagery will develop our instict for what is beautiful" (20) ^f79b10
+- "The habit of praying with visual imagery will develop our instinct for what is beautiful" (20) ^f79b10
 - Some aspects for a home altar: image of Christ at the center, facing east, symmetry, candles (28-29)

 ## Chapter 3 - Making the Little Oratory in the Home